 According to Stewart, an organizational psychologist by training and trade who not only works with family owned and closely held manufacturers but has herself owned multiple companies, it's incredibly important to share best practices about the concepts of corporate social responsibility, how company owners can do a really good job of building strong and sustainable companies and still do good by the things that matter to them – their employees, communities, and the environment.

-Stay tuned for the next post that will address how Illinois manufacturers can navigate their ESG journey.
+Read part 2 to learn how Illinois manufacturers can navigate their ESG journey.

 ICYMI: Watch all 3 of the BE THE CHANGE workshops on-demand: